tunafish304/microblog/docs/090325_hello_world/flask_hello.md

-- ✅ Project structure and file roles
+-  Project structure and file roles
-- 🔁 How `from app import app` works
+-  How `from app import app` works
-- 🧠 What a decorator is and how it rewrites/wraps a function
+-  What a decorator is
-- 🧵 How the whole Flask app flows
+-  How the whole Flask app flows

 # `flask_hello.md`